mberehulka/fast-static-files-server/README.md

 ### Goal

-This is a personal project dedicated to build an api capable of responding http request from the browser with simple static files, using multithreads.
+This is a personal project dedicated to build an api capable of responding http request from the browser with simple static files, using multithreading.

 These are the required environment variables: